 When shopping for an Instant Pot, first determine the size you’ll need.
-If you’re cooking for one or two people, the 3-quart pot will probably suffice.
+If you’re cooking for one or two people, this 3-quart Instant Pot from Amazon will probably suffice.
 However, for larger crowds, you’ll need the 6 or 10-quart pot.

 The Crock-Pot version has a nonstick bowl, while the Instant Pot is made of stainless steel.
 Both the Instant Pot and the Crock Pot multi-cookers are easy to use and clean afterward.
 The Instant Pot tips below will work for both of them.